grensen/perceptron_concept/README.md

 for clarity:

-ls = loss iterator with the size of the output neurons, thats what we need
+ls = loss iterator with the size of the output neurons, thats what we need = (output - 1)

-wd = weight delta starts on the last index array position
+wd = weight delta starts on the last index array position = (wnn - 1)

 wg = weight gradient = wd

-us = neuron steps, we start on the last neuron of the last hidden-layer, because we need the product from neuron[n] * gra
+us = neuron steps, we start on the last neuron of the last hidden-layer = (nns - output - 1)

-gs = gradient steps, here we start without the inputs, because on the FF we start activation on the first hidden neuron
+gs = gradient steps = (nns - inputs - 1) because on the FF we start activation on the first hidden neuron

 ```
   for (int i = dnn, j = nns - 1, ls = output, wd = wnn - 1, wg = wd, us = nns - output - 1, gs = nns - inputs - 1;